 - Loss of fingernail

-- DO NOT Splint a smashed finger without first consulting your health care provider.
-You may decrease finger movement.
+- Do not splint a smashed finger without first consulting your provider.

-- DO NOT Try to drain a swollen finger unless your health care provider instructs you to do so.
+- Do not drain blood from under the fingernail unless your provider instructs you to do so.

-Smashed fingers is an injury involving direct trauma to one or more fingers.
+Smashed fingers is an injury involving trauma to one or more fingers.